ansible/ansible-container/README.md

 ## To use Ansible Container

 The source includes an example project for building a Django application.
-Run these commands against the example.
+To see Ansible Container at work, `cd example/` and run the following commands:

 1. `ansible-container build` - This will make your Ansible Container builder and use Ansible to build the images for your other containers.
 By the end of this